google/badwolf/docs/temporal_graph_modeling.md

               wher == is the case sensitive equal.
 * _Covariant_: Given two types A and B, A [covariant](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science) )
-              B if B _is a_ A. In other word, A _covariant_ B if B is a prefix of A. Or in other words, A could replace the usage of B and still convey a refined meaning.
+              B if B _is a_ A. In other words, A _covariant_ B if B is a prefix of A, or A could replace the usage of B and still convey a refined meaning.

 ### Node ID